Ednaude/MyTest/README.md

 **Beautiful, isn't it!**

-"Whata place to work at!"
+"What a place to work at!"

 [www.assurity.nz]